Shadowdrums/ShadowTEAM_LAB/README.md

 - **Operating System:** Windows Server 2022

 #### Use Case:
 This server is dedicated to Active Directory (AD) Domain Controller (DC) pentesting and runs multiple virtual machines (VMs).
 It serves as a self-contained hacking lab, enabling extensive testing and experimentation.
-The server is also connected to the Cisco Nexus 3048 via 10Gb fiber while maintaining Ethernet for Wake-on-LAN (WoL).
+The server is also connected to the Cisco Nexus 3048 via 10Gb fiber.

 ### Web-Server